toddledev/documentation/docs/15-connecting-data/06-advanced-api-features/index.md

 Proxying is particularly essential for authentication flows and third-party API integrations where direct browser-to-API connections would face security restrictions.

 ::: info
-The Nordcraft proxy only processes request/response metadata like headers, never reading or modifying the actual request or response body.
+The Nordcraft proxy only processes request and response metadata such as headers.
+It does not read or modify the request or response body.
 :::

-# Response parsing
+## Response parsing

-By default, Nordcraft automatically determines how to parse API responses based on the `Content-Type` header.
+By default, Nordcraft automatically determines how to parse API responses based on the `Content-Type` HTTP response header.
 In some cases, you may need to override this behavior.

 ![Configure response parsing|16/9](configure-response-parsing.webp)